This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The plant is primarily dedicated to growing stems, leaves, and branches.
 The plant would require a huge amount of nitrogen to produce chlorophyll.
 Other than nitrogen, plants also require other nutrients like phosphorous and potassium.

-The vegetative state is the most significant phase in the plant’s life cycle, so it is essential to ensure that the plant is offered unhindered, ideal environmental conditions.
+The vegetative state is the most significant phase in the plant’s life cycle, so ensuring that the plant is offered unhindered, ideal environmental conditions is essential.

 Reproductive stage in plant growth

 The next and final stage of plant growth is the reproductive stage.
 Now the primary goal of the plant is to produce its offspring.
-Thus, its total energy is directed toward producing flowers, fruits, and seeds.
+Thus, its energy is directed toward creating flowers, fruits, and seeds.

 Also, the amount and duration of daylight the plant receives is a major factor that triggers the reproductive stage and is responsible for producing flowers or fruits, known as photoperiodism.